publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 To highlight the importance of public code and teach more people how to use it in their work, we’ll work with our community to create new explainer videos, resources and training materials for a wide range of people—from policy experts to operational management, from vendors delivering software to residents.

-### Steward Open Zaak, Signalen and Omgevingsbeleid to maturity
+### Steward OpenZaak, Signalen and Omgevingsbeleid to maturity

 The first codebases we stewarded grew significantly over the last year despite still being in our Incubation phase, and have helped prove the value of a committed third party stewarding the codebase.

 To help these codebases mature, we will continue working with their communities to:

-- grow their international reach
+* grow their international reach
-- boost their public profile
+* boost their public profile
-- co-develop equitable and evolving shared governance
+* co-develop equitable and evolving shared governance
-- improve codebases until they fully comply with the Standard for Public Code
+* improve codebases until they fully comply with the Standard for Public Code
-- support them in becoming exemplary public technologies and open-source projects
+* support them in becoming exemplary public technologies and open-source projects

 ### New stewardships illustrating the value of public code